TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 Highlight and copy the output, which starts with `ssh-ed25519` and ends with your email address.

+> [!NOTE]
+> To copy from the VM to your host computer, you must enable the Shared Clipboard feature in your VM, which requires that you have Guest Additions installed.
+See "Additional resources" for guidance on installing Guest Additions.

 Now, go back to GitHub in your browser window and paste the key you copied into the key field.
 Keep the key type as `Authentication Key` and then, click `Add SSH key`.
 You're done!
 You've successfully added your SSH key!

 #### Step 2.5 Testing your key